blakeblackshear/frigate/docs/docs/configuration/cameras.md

   # Optional: Objects to save clips for. (default: all tracked objects)
   objects:
     - person
+  # Optional: Restrict clips to objects that entered any of the listed zones (default: no required zones)
+  required_zones: []
   # Optional: Camera override for retention settings (default: global values)
   retain:
     # Required: Default retention days (default: shown below)